Friends of Sangam (UK)

 The Editor Writes

-The closing date for items for inclusion in the Autumn Newsletter is 30th September, 2020.
+The closing date for items for the Spring edition is 31st March, 2020.

 From the President

 In my early days of FoS membership, I shared a room with Joey Shelley; progressed to sitting in Trustees meetings, with Katherine Benson-Evans, Jane Smart, Jane Wardropper and ultimately Trish Halmshaw, all excellent Presidents, with the Spirit of Sangam running through their veins.
 I feel very honoured to be asked to follow in their footsteps and will do my best to help Trish, and the Trustees, in their efforts to support and promote our wonderful ‘Home’ in India.

 We have just had another successful Annual Gathering, relaxing with Friends, in the sunshine, at Hautbois, where well over £1,000 was raised for Sangam, and four new members were welcomed, as well as twelve local Trefoil Guild members, who I hope will also decide to join us.